lexanth/dream-bumps/README.md

     yarn
     yarn build

-Then need to copy the output (everything in dist) to be served by the frontend (where??).
+Then need to copy the output (everything in dist) to be served by the frontend (where??
+Might be src/main/webapp, might be src/main/frontend/static).

 To optimize the DreamBumps application for production, run: